-Prior to the Merger, Master Trust administrative expenses, including trustee, recordkeeping and investment management fees, were allocated in proportion to the investment balances of the underlying plans and are netted against investment income.
-Following the Merger, administrative expenses of the Trust are generally allocated among participants.

-Loan administration fees and certain other expenses are charged directly to the account balance of the applicable participant.
-Administrative expenses prior to the Merger are included in "Net investment loss from the Master Trust" in the accompanying Statement of Changes in Net Assets Available for Benefits.
+Master Trust administrative expenses, including trustee, recordkeeping and investment management fees, are allocated in proportion to the investment balances of the underlying plans and are netted against investment income.
+Loan administration fees are charged directly to the account balance of the participant requesting the loan.
+Administrative expenses are reflected as a reduction of Master Trust investment income and are included in "Net investment loss from the Master Trust" in the accompanying Statement of Changes in Net Assets Available for Benefits.
 In 2015, Waste Management elected to pay certain audit and legal fees of the Plan.